Keep Your Business Planning One Step Ahead of the Competition

 Unique and attention-getting products or services

-As examples of well-known businesses that are adding to their competitive strengths, look at the recent strategies of McDonald’s, which added customer-responsive coffee shop and health-conscious menu options without sacrificing its market position, and Walmart, which added a new focus on green products to its established low-price position.
+As examples of well-known businesses that are adding to their competitive strengths, look at the recent strategies of McDonald’s, which added customer-responsive coffee shop and wine bar offerings, and Walmart, which added a new focus on green products to its established low-price position.

-List the key capabilities and future moves of your biggest competitors on this form to fine-tune your business plan accordingly.
-Describe each competitor’s strongest suit or key capability — along with the strategic move you think each competitor is likely to make in the next year or so.
-By thinking through the possibilities, you can fine-tune your business plan and prepare yourself for the competitive battles ahead.
+Describe each major competitor’s strongest suit or key capability — along with the strategic move you think each competitor is likely to make in the next year or so.
+By thinking through the possibilities, you can fine-tune your business plan and prepare yourself for the competitive challenges ahead.